Ovarian Cancer Treatment Options: An In-Depth Guide to Surgery, Chemotherapy, and More

 Surgery is often the first line of treatment for ovarian cancer.
 The extent of the surgery depends on the stage and type of ovarian cancer.

 • For early-stage cancers, surgery may involve removing one ovary (unilateral oophorectomy) or both ovaries (bilateral oophorectomy).
+(Learn more about oophorectomy surgery.)

 • For advanced ovarian cancer, more extensive surgery may be necessary, including the removal of affected lymph nodes, fallopian tubes, and biopsies of surrounding tissues.